Bergvca/bergvca.github.io/index.md

 _**All round data scientist with 6+ years of experience in the data analytics and AI space**_

 #### Results
-* &bull; At Rabobank, build a fraud detection system running in production using **Machine Learning**, successfully finding 40% of the not already found fraudulent transactions, while maintaining a maximum False Positive Rate of 0.002.
+* &bull; At Rabobank, build a fraud detection system running in production using **Machine Learning**, successfully millions of transactions a day
 * &bull; Setup **Customer Journey Monitoring** at Rabobank
-* &bull; Worked on various international **fraud and cybercrime** investigations at PwC
+* &bull; Worked on a wide range of (inter)national **fraud and cybercrime** investigations at PwC

 #### Expertise